 Newsrooms play a crucial role in shaping public discourse and understanding of current events.
 By actively hiring trans journalists, they can foster a more nuanced, diverse, and reflective media landscape across beats and coverage areas.
 Trans journalists bring unique perspectives and life experiences that enrich news coverage, ensuring stories resonate with a broader range of communities.
 Their presence helps debunk stereotypes and biases, providing a more accurate portrayal of the diverse populace they serve.
 Additionally, trans journalists can offer a deeper understanding of issues related to gender identity and LGBTQ+ rights, promoting greater accuracy, empathy, and sensitivity in reporting.
 Embracing trans voices in newsrooms is not just an act of inclusivity; it is a strategic imperative for news organizations to achieve comprehensive and authentic storytelling that represents the full tapestry of society.

-Since 2015, nearly 70% of all victims of fatal anti-trans violence have been deadnamed or misgendered by police and consequently by news reports.
+Between 2015 and 2023, nearly 70% of all known victims of fatal anti-trans violence were deadnamed or misgendered by police and consequently by news reports.

 Even while actively misgendering a victim, police reports, witnesses, and families will often hint at a victim’s trans identity.
 Learning to identify common context clues that a victim may have been trans is critical.
-While not enough on their own to verify a victim’s gender identity, the presence of these clues signals it’s necessary to take steps to do so prior to publishing their gender and name.
+While not enough on their own to verify a victim’s gender identity, these clues signal it’s necessary to do so prior to publishing an individual’s gender and name.

 Context clues might include: